Why Golden Retrievers Have A Bump On Their Head – Explained

 Histiocytomas (Benign) And Golden Retriever Puppies

 Golden Retrievers are one of the most popular dog breeds in the United States, and for a good reason.
 They are loving, friendly, and playful.
-But like any other dog breed, Golden Retrievers can develop skin tumours (histiocytomas).
-Histiocytomas are benign tumours that can grow anywhere on the body, but they are most commonly found on the head, neck, and ears of Golden Retrievers.
+But like any other dog breed standard, Golden Retrievers can develop skin tumours (histiocytomas).
+Histiocytomas are benign skin tumour tumours that can grow anywhere on the body, but they are most commonly found on the head, neck, and ears of Golden Retrievers.

 Puppies born to mothers with histiocytomas may also be at risk for developing tumours.
 Suppose you have concerns about your dog’s skin health or are planning to breed your dog.
 In that case, it is essential to regularly schedule an appointment with your veterinarian to have your skin examined for signs of histiocytomas.
 This will allow your vet to monitor the growth and health of your dog’s skin and catch potential signs of cancer early on.